OneGet/oneget/readme.md

 ### Understanding the OneGet code repository

-OneGet is under rapid development, so you get to see just how the sausage is being made.
-I try to keep the master branch clean and buildable, but my own working branch can get pretty damn wild and I make no bones about some of this.
-I work fast, I make big changes, and I try to keep my eye on the target.

 Feel free to clone the repository and check out the different branches:

 #### Branches